 Staying in a mental state like this slumbering limbo makes me feel hazy, uncertain and slightly anxious.
 It may imply a lack of focus, but it feels like remaining in this state can possibly also spark inspiration.
 Since the majority of who we are and what defines us dwell in the subconscious, perhaps a slumbering state of mind brings us closer to our true self, or simply closer to our creative bearings.
 At the very least, I think the lack of immediate resolution in the line of thought makes us more likely to think of something unexpected.

-Did you know that this was more or less one of the creative processes that Thomas Edison used when trying to solve his problems?
+This was more or less one of the creative processes that Thomas Edison used when trying to solve his problems.
 The inventor of the very symbol of innovation itself.
 What he did was to sit in his chair with a notebook by his desk, holding something like a heavy ballpoint pen in his hand while slowly falling to sleep.
 When he would actually go out he dropped the pen on the floor and the thud woke him up.
 He then picked it up again and started over.
 All this while contemplating on his puzzles, trying to think of something new.
 I learned this from a hilarious Interview with John Cleese (safe source) and the idea can seem silly at first, but there might actually be something to it.
 Not necessarily that you have to be close to falling asleep to be creative, but the idea of staying close to uncertainty and embracing it.
 Related to this, my former colleague at Daresay wrote a brilliant blog post on the topic of uncertainty in design.